alnadzmerjamil/Kangog-Github-Desktop/README.md

 # Kangog-Github-Desktop

-Can't push to github
+1.Can't push to github Kangog
-Kangog
+2.change in new branch
-change in new branch
+3.change in subnew branch